-- 1 process is meant to be patient and family focused in an 2 attempt to show redress and improve the services.
-3 may help for some, but I think it was quite traumatic 4 for manv. - 5 47 Is there anything you could suggest that might improve Q. the process or is it a case, in your view, maybe it's 6 7 not always done in SAIs, but to they involve the 8 families as much as possible, and you have pointed out I am not sure if you can improve upon three meetings, 9 it's specific stages?
+1 process is meant to be patient and family focused in an 2 attempt to show redress and improve the services.
+It 3 may help for some, but I think it was quite traumatic 4 for many.

+5 47 Is there anything you could suggest that might improve Q. the process or is it a case, in your view, maybe it's 6 7 not always done in SAIs, but to they involve the 8 families as much as possible, and you have pointed out 9 I am not sure if you can improve upon three meetings, it's specific stages?
 10

-Α. DR. HUGHES: Yeah, I thought what had happened to these families was that they had a very poor understanding of their care, very poor information, simply because one of the major tenets of how you inform patients and how you support patients was not made available to them, and their care package was very complex and very I was as honest and forthright as I could be, but I think Patient 1 obviously found that quite I think these blunt and I'll need to reflect on that. patients would require a wider piece of work done.
+Α. DR. HUGHES: Yeah, I thought what had happened to these families was that they had a very poor understanding of their care, very poor information, simply because one of the major tenets of how you inform patients and how you support patients was not made available to them, and their care package was very complex and very I was as honest and forthright as I could be, but I think Patient 1 obviously found that quite blunt and I'll need to reflect on that.
+I think these patients would require a wider piece of work done.
 I think they would be very concerned if they weren't referred to Oncologists, they would want to know how many people did that also happen to?
 There needs to be an audit to review non-action on MDT specifically around referral.
 I know there's a lookback in terms of 11:07 Bicalutamide, which is something that may be easier to do, but an MDT recommendation that says please refer on to Oncologist, not actioned, is a significant deficit and they would be very concerned about that.

-easily find out how many people weren't supported by Clinical Nurse Specialists.
-I think when you know the breadth and depth of the problem you can make an honest statement about fixing it, but unless you know those details, I think the families -- I am speaking on 11:08 behalf of the families and I shouldn't do that --I think they would want to know the depth and breadth of the problem and the extent of the remedy. family and it's Patient 9, the last meeting was with their extended family and they had lots of insight and 11 · 08 they were clearly saying, we want to know why, we want to know how.
+1 easily find out how many people weren't supported by 2 Clinical Nurse Specialists.
+I think when you know the 3 breadth and depth of the problem you can make an honest 4 statement about fixing it, but unless you know those 5 details, I think the families I am speaking on 11:08 6 behalf of the families and I shouldn't do that 7 I think they would want to know the depth and breadth 8 of the problem and the extent of the remedy.
+One 9 family and it's Patient 9, the last meeting was with 10 their extended family and they had lots of insight and 11:08 11 they were clearly saying, we want to know why, we want 12 to know how.
 I think that's the role of this Inquiry.
-Yes.
-One point you make in your statement at Q. WIT-84173, the first bullet point.
-If I can skip to the second sentence: 11:09

-"The major issue throughout the reviews was the finding of care deficits that were professional-specific but happened within a multidisciplinary setting.
-An SAI is ultimately a learning and improvement tool - the utimately a learning and improvement tool - the weakness of this process was that those responsible for managing care and service did not have the opportunity to meet the patients and families and contextualize the deficits.
-The families had offered to be part of the assurance process which considering the trauma suffered that was brave and constructive".

-You ensured this was included in the recommendations, and I understand that that is being taken forward.
+13 48 Q. Yes.
+One point you make in your statement at 14 WIT-84173, the first bullet point.
+If I can skip to 15 the second sentence: 11:09 16 17 "The major issue throughout the reviews was the finding 18 of care deficits that were professional-specific but 19 happened within a multidisciplinary setting.
+An SAI is 20 ultimately a learning and improvement tool - the 11:09 21 weakness of this process was that those responsible for 22 managing care and service did not have the opportunity 23 to meet the patients and families and contextualize the 24 deficits.
+The families had offered to be part of the 25 assurance process which considering the trauma suffered 11:09 26 was brave and constructive".
+27 28 You ensured this was included in the recommendations, 29 and I understand that that is being taken forward.